chinamike65/hugo-tuolesi/content/book4/book4en.md

 For example, people who like to eat and drink and argue, etc., are all bad friends.

-The words and deeds of evil friends are easy to cause confusion, or make people reappear in the world, the blessings are less than the practice;
+The words and deeds of evil friends are easy to cause confusion, or make people reappear in the world, the merit are less than the practice;

 Or cause people to fall into troubles that could have been avoided, unable to extricate themselves, or even relapse.